marunpeng93/tas/benchmark/__readme.md

 tas.promise         1239579	times/sec
 ```

-We can see that tas.promise is faster than native Promise and co, and as fast as bluebird.
+We can see that tas.promise is faster than native Promise, and as fast as bluebird.
 The tas.promise is not a promise library, it's an alias of tas.await ([See details](https://github.com/tasjs/tas/blob/master/lib/index.js)), and is better than Promise.